 Images courtesy of Tourism Vancouver, creative commons, Green Suitcase Travel

-This page on eco-friendly things to do and places to stay in Vancouver was curated by Misty Foster, our expert for North America and owner/manager of Green Suitcase Travel – a boutique online travel agency specialized in trips centered around sustainability and eco-tourism.
+This page on eco-friendly things to do and places to stay in Vancouver was curated by Misty Foster of Green Suitcase Travel – a boutique online travel agency specialized in trips centered around responsible travel.

-Like our info and reviews of eco-friendly hotels, tours and activities in Vancouver BC, Canada?
-Please share!
+Like our collection of eco-friendly hotels, tours and activities in Vancouver BC, Canada?
+Spread the word!